13/7/2021

 - Provide glass with a sufficiently low solar factor.

 - Install exterior shading on the east, south and west sides of the building.
-Shading on the inside has little to no effect.
+Sun shading on the inside has little to no effect.
 In the ideal

 case, use mobile exterior blinds that are controlled according to solar radiation.
-Another option are fixed solar shading elements, with precise placement based on simulations.
+Another option is fixed solar shading elements, with precise placement based on simulations.

 2. Fill remaining cooling demand sustainably